 As the situation continues to unfold, our first concern is preventing injury or loss of life.
-So I want to be very clear in calling upon the Egyptian authorities to refrain from any violence against peaceful protesters.4 But his press secretary did answer a question about the president’s reaction:5
+So I want to be very clear in calling upon the Egyptian authorities to refrain from any violence against peaceful protesters.

 The people of Egypt have rights that are universal.
 That includes the right to peaceful assembly and association, the right to free speech, and the ability to determine their own destiny.
 These are human rights.
 And the United States will stand up for them everywhere.